What Do "Comedogenic" and "Non-comedogenic" Mean?

 "Comedogenic" means that a product is likely to clog skin pores, which can then lead to acne lesions.

 "Non-comedogenic" means that a product is not likely to clog pores.

 The root word of each term is "comedone," which is the medical term for a clogged pore.

-Manufacturers of skin care products may advertise their products as "non-comedogenic" or may choose to simply say "will not clog pores."
-But since the U.S. Food and Drug Administration (FDA) does not regulate these claims, there is no guarantee that products labeled as such will not cause acne.
+Manufacturers of skin care products may advertise their products as "non-comedogenic" or may choose to simply say "will not clog pores," but the U.S. Food and Drug Administration (FDA) does not regulate these claims, so there is no guarantee that products labeled as such will not cause acne.